dlokas159/Lokas-Daniel-Portfolio/engineering-files/dailyjournal.md

 Assembled all the pieces of the pen and tested it.

 9-18-25:
-Committed to working with Pearl and did research on what I wanted to help create for them.
+Committed to working with Pearl Rehab Center and did research on what I wanted to help create for them.

 9-28-25:
 Start on Owl Project.
 Practiced soldering on test board with 3 resitors.
 Began soldering resistors, capacitors, and transistors.